ubuntu/ubuntu-desktop-documentation/docs/how-to/create-a-bootable-usb-stick.md

 ## On macOS

-On Microsoft Windows, you have to install a third-party application for writing images to USB sticks.
+On macOS, you have to install a third-party application for writing images to USB sticks.
 Alternatively, you can use the built-in `dd` tool on the command line.

 The USB stick will work on **PC (Windows) hardware** and older Apple hardware based on **Intel CPUs**.